JonathanMcCormickJr/ironyy/README.md

 Written by Jonathan McCormick Jr. and LGR as part of Jonathan's studies with the LGR Rust Developer Bootcamp.

 ## TODO
-- Implement a client-server architecture with a REST API.
+- Simplify the logic using the below Deviances section to eliminate unnecessary complexity.
 - Implement user accounts, login/logout, and data ownership, including passwords and TOTP.
-- Implement password-backed, PQ, E2E encryption.
+- Implement password-backed, PQ encryption.

 ## Deviances